ZouLiwen-1999/RogueWave/README.md

 Measuring the rogue wave pattern triggered from Gaussian perturbations by deep learning ==

-This is the official implement of the RWD-Net from the paper [Measuring the rogue wave pattern triggered from Gaussian perturbations by deep learning.](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.054202)
+This is the official code for the paper [Measuring the rogue wave pattern triggered from Gaussian perturbations by deep learning.](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.054202)

 Requirements
 ==